HomeMy WebLinkAbout1931-10-13 200 tgab

 Clerk.

-Ave. from CArvi%le Ave.
+Ave. from Cervi%le Ave.

 ence Ave.
-Locust Ave. to bmith Ave.
+Locust Ave to bmith Ave.